CasperN/athens/README.md

 manual bubble sort and ranked pairs voting.

 ## TODO
-- Sort tasks by aggregated importance/easiness
-- Userselect
-  - Option to add users
+- Deletion of users and tasks
-  - Edit user aliases
-  - Delete users
+- User weights
 - Database
+  - Autosave
   - Use a real datastore of some kind
   - Fuzz/Diff test DB based AthensSpace against SimpleAthensSpace
+- Tasks blocking other tasks in a DAG
+- Grouping tasks into projects
-- Delete tasks
+- Tagging tasks and set-search using tags